-The first reconstruction was necessary after 1520, when the city was plundered by the mercenary German army rushing to help the Teutonic Order.
+The next reconstruction was necessary after 1520, when the city was plundered by the mercenary German army rushing to help the Teutonic Order.
 In 1545, the chancel received a rich renaissance painting decor from the foundation of Wawrzyniec Myszkowski, the starost of Międzyrzecze.
 Three years later, the church was handed over to Lutherans, although it continued to be under the patronage of the king.
 In 1604 it returned to the Catholics, who in the 17th century built a Baroque vault over the chancel.

 The tragedy in the history of the church was a fire in 1824, which consumed part of the roof with a tower and a free-standing belfry.
 In 1828, the temple was rebuilt, a new roof was made and the interior of the temple was renovated.
 In 1835, the construction of the tower on the western part of the church roof began.
 Another thorough renovation took place in the years 1856-1862, as a result of which part of the walls was refaced, window traceries were replaced, windows and portals were repierced, a northern porch was erected and new cornices and friezes were made.
 Fortunately, the church did not suffer any damages during World War II, and after its completion, the interior was regothisated and a new sacristy and a chapel of the Mother of God were added.
 The last thorough renovation works were carried out in 2009, revealing the 16th-century polychrome on the walls of the choir.